Piyali-Narnaware/Piyali-Narnaware/README.md

 ---

-*Open to collaboration on analytics, ML, and data engineering projects.*
+*Open to collaboration on business analytics, customer insights, dashboarding, forecasting and data-driven decision-making projects.*